zmkfirmware/zmk-cli/README.md

 python3 -m pip install --user pipx python3 -m pipx ensurepath
 ```

+Some Linux distributions may disallow installing packages with pip.
+If this gives you an error, see the [install instructions](https://github.com/pypa/pipx?tab=readme-ov-file#on-linux) specific to your distribution.

 Close and reopen your terminal, then run the following command.
 It should print a version number if everything is installed correctly: